-There are a number of references to different revenue groupings used in the condensed interim consolidated financial statements, the notes to the condensed interim consolidated financial statements and this MD&A. The following definitions are provided for greater clarification of these groupings:
+There are a number of references to different revenue groupings used in the consolidated financial statements, the notes to the consolidated financial statements and this MD&A. The following definitions are provided for greater clarification of these groupings:

 - i.
-Revenue (per the SIR condensed interim consolidated statements of operations and comprehensive loss) this is the total consolidated revenue of all SIR restaurants for the period, as well as Abbey's Bakehouse.
-For the 12-week and 36-week periods ended May 8, 2022, revenue was \$56.5 million and \$133.8 million, respectively. - ii.
-Same Store Sales(1) ("SSS") this is a sub-set of revenue used for tracking comparable year-over-year sales.
-For Q3 2022 and Q3 2021, SSS(1) includes all SIR restaurants, except for those restaurants that were not open for the entire comparable periods in Fiscal 2022 and Fiscal 2021, and Abbey's Bakehouse as it is not a SIR restaurant.
+Revenue (per the SIR consolidated statements of operations and comprehensive loss) this is the total consolidated revenue of all SIR restaurants for the period, as well as Abbey's Bakehouse.
+For the 16-week and 52-week periods ended August 28, 2022, revenue was \$88.0 million and \$221.7 million, respectively. - ii.
+Same Store Sales(1) ("SSS") this is a subset of revenue used for tracking comparable year-over-year sales.
+SSS(1) includes all SIR restaurants, except for those restaurants that were not open for the entire comparable periods in Fiscal 2022 and Fiscal 2021, and Abbey's Bakehouse as it is not a SIR restaurant.
 SIR restaurants that have been impacted due to COVID-19 related restrictions beginning in Fiscal 2020, but have not been permanently closed, are included in the calculation of SSS(1) performance.
-The SSS(1) performance does not include: the Canyon Creek locations in Mississauga, Scarborough, Vaughan and Niagara Falls, Ontario, and the former Reds Midtown Tavern, Scaddabush and Dukes Refresher locations at Yonge and Gerrard in downtown Toronto, as their sales are excluded from the calculation of SSS(1) similar to any permanently closed locations.
-For the 12-week and 36-week periods ended May 8, 2022, SSS(1) were \$56.3 million and \$133.5 million, respectively.

-iii.
-Pooled Revenue - this is the revenue subject to the License and Royalty Agreement - this includes revenue from all Royalty Pooled Restaurants.
+The SSS(1) performance does not include: the Canyon Creek locations in Mississauga, Scarborough, Vaughan, Niagara Falls and Etobicoke, Ontario, and the former Reds Midtown Tavern, Scaddabush and Dukes Refresher locations at Yonge and Gerrard in downtown Toronto, as their sales are excluded from the calculation of SSS(1) similar to any permanently closed locations.
+For the 16-week and 52-week periods ended August 28, 2022, SSS(1) were \$87.0 million and \$220.5 million, respectively. - iii.
+Pooled Revenue this is the revenue subject to the License and Royalty Agreement this includes revenue from all Royalty Pooled Restaurants.
 The Royalty Pooled Restaurants are adjusted on January 1st of each year for New Additional Restaurants and New Closed Restaurants.
-As at May 8, 2022, there were 50 Royalty Pooled Restaurants.
-For Q3 2022 and YTD 2022, Pooled Revenue totaled \$55.6 million and \$131.9 million, respectively.
-The applicable Royalty payable to the Partnership on the Pooled Revenue for Q3 2022 and YTD 2022 was \$3.3 million and \$7.9 million, respectively.
+As at August 28, 2022, there were 51 Royalty Pooled Restaurants.
+For the 16-week and 52-week periods ended August 28, 2022, Pooled Revenue totaled \$86.1 million and \$218.0 million, respectively.
+The applicable Royalty payable to the Partnership on the Pooled Revenue for this period was \$5.2 million and \$13.1 million, respectively.